g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 <br>

 In early 2019, there was splashy media coverage of a <a href="{{pwordman}}">vulnerability in all the big password managers</a>.
-It's true that passwords you've used during a session can persist in your RAM; however, it's of little importance, since if an attacker is in a position to read things off your RAM, you are already as screwed as you can be.
+It's true that decoded passwords you've used during a session can persist in your RAM; however, it's of little importance, since if an attacker is in a position to read arbitrary things off your RAM, you are already as screwed as you can be.
 (KeePass was the least vulnerable manager, incidentally.)

 <br>
 <hr />